Aquabus and False Creek Ferries transport passengers in cute little mini ferry boats to tourist attractions throughout Vancouver’s False Creek region.

 Which is better – Aquabus or False Creek Ferries?

 Which ferry company you’ll want to use depends on where you’re going, who and what you plan to take with you, and how often you plan to hop on and off.
-The two ferry companies are both great and are almost identical, but with very slight differences.
+The two ferry companies are both great and are almost identical, but with some slight differences.

-If you want to go to Vanier Park – home to the MacMillan Space Centre, Maritime Museum, Museum of Vancouver and, in the summer, the Bard on the Beach Festival – then you’ll want to use the False Creek Ferries.
+If you want to go to Vanier Park – home to the MacMillan Space Centre, Vancouver Maritime Museum, Museum of Vancouver and, in the summer, the Bard on the Beach Festival – then you’ll want to use the False Creek Ferries.
 If you want to take your bicycle on board, then you’ll have to use the Aquabus.

 Both ferry companies operate every day of the year, except for Christmas and Boxing Day.
 They also both have sailing departures every 5 to 15 minutes, depending on the season and location.